- What Is?

-Type 1 diabetes diet definition and facts
+Type 1 diabetes diet facts

 - In Type 1 diabetes the pancreas can do longer release insulin.
 The high blood sugar that results can lead to complications such as kidney, nerve, and eye damage, and cardiovascular disease.